MKesenheimer/fault-injection-library/docs/examples.md

 The bootloader of the STM32 processors offers a specific option for reading out the program flash.
 The bootloader mode is activated when the 'BOOT0' pin is connected to VCC.
 This can be done by pressing the 'BOOT0' switch on the Black Pill board, or by shorting the 'BOOT0' pin to VCC.

 To read the program memory, a series of commands must be sent to the processor in bootloader mode via UART, which instruct the processor to return parts of the flash memory (see [STMicroelectronics: USART protocol used in the STM32 bootloader](https://www.st.com/resource/en/application_note/an3155-usart-protocol-used-in-the-stm32-bootloader-stmicroelectronics.pdf)).
 Among other things, the 'read memory' command is sent to the processor via UART, i.e. the byte 0x11.
 The glitcher is configured in such a way that it triggers as soon as byte 0x11 is recognized on the TX line.
-As the transmission of a  second checksum byte requires additional 80µs, the interesting range begins at a 'delay' of 80,000ns and ends as soon as the bootloader sends the acknowledgement approximately 20-40µs later.
+As the transmission of a  second checksum byte requires additional 80µs, the interesting range begins at a `delay` of 80,000ns and ends as soon as the bootloader sends the acknowledgement approximately 20-40µs later.
 In practice, it turns out that a range from 95,000ns to 125,000ns must be scanned.
 The duration of the glitch is selected just short enough so that the microcontroller is not reset (´brown-out’) and long enough so that the glitch also has an effect.
 A 'length' of 25 to 35ns turns out to be good.

 The script to perform the glitch can be found in `projects/stm32f40x` or [here](https://github.com/MKesenheimer/fault-injection-library/blob/master/projects/stm32f40x/stm32f4-glitching.py) and is typically run with the command: